 On the right, there is the key information about the employee, currency rates and other handy sections for quick access any time.
 The order and contents of these small blocks can be changed in the settings according to employee preferences.

 Every creative UXDA delivers is based on a mission to make the financial industry flourish.
-That's why all of these designs strive to show - there's no reason to be ashamed of emotions in financial design.
+That's why all of these core banking back office designs strive to show - there's no reason to be ashamed of emotions in financial design.
 Actually, it's the opposite -

 adding passion and spark to banking is the way to captivate the users and make them feel like this is a service designed by real people that truly understand them and care.

 We believe, it's crucial to re-create the inner culture of banking, steering it towards a customer and employee centered approach.
-The team of UXDA truly hope this article inspired you to at least review your back office system.
+The team of UXDA truly hope this article inspired you to at least to look at back office system from a different angle.

 At the end of this journey in a dimension of completely different back-office systems, we'd like to conclude with a question: what if we conducted an experiment and tested one of the back-office systems listed above versus a common one?
 We'd make the employees repeat the same task, fix the time and document their emotions and mistakes that were made.
 What would the results be like?